Girish1901/HospitalManagementSyatem/README.md

 Ensures a single database connection instance throughout the application.

----

-🔐 Authentication Flow
+🔐 Authentication

-Passwords are never stored in plain text.
+Passwords are stored securely using BCrypt hashing.

-BCrypt.hashpw(password, BCrypt.gensalt());

-Verification:

-BCrypt.checkpw(password, hashedPassword);

----

-📸 Functionalities

-✔ Patient Management

-✔ Doctor Management

-✔ Staff Management

-✔ Appointment Scheduling

-✔ Medical Records Management

-✔ Billing Management

-✔ Secure Authentication

-✔ Role-Based Access

----

 👨‍💻 Author